Mintimate/DocVitePressOMR/en/guide/luaExtensions.md

 ## Auto-capitalize English (autocap_filter)

+`lua/autocap_filter.lua` is registered as `lua_filter@*autocap_filter`.
 This filter automatically capitalizes the first letter of English words when they appear at the beginning of a sentence or in specific contexts.
+Useful search keywords include English auto-capitalization, sentence initial capitalization, and autocap.

 ## Reduce English Candidates (reduce_english_filter)

+`lua/reduce_english_filter.lua` is registered as `lua_filter@*reduce_english_filter`.
 This filter addresses the issue of short English words interfering with pinyin input.
 For example, when typing `rug`, the default behavior would show English `rug` first; with this enabled, Chinese `如果` will be prioritized.

 ### Configuration Modes